 5.4.3 Potential security requirements

 The Ambient IoT system shall support a means to ensure confidentiality, integrity and/or anti-replay of information for AIoT services.

 Editor’s Note: Whether information protection between AIoT device and 5G core is mandatory is ffs.

-Editor’s Note: Whether information protection can be done on application layer is ffs.